jmc067/freelancer/README.md

 2. User access token should have a 1-to-1 relationship with the user.  aka lookup from access token to user.
 Each user should have their own access token on their account.
 3. POST Job Routes should send automated message to user's inbox to notify the change
 	- REQUESTED,ACCEPTED,DECLINED each have separate messaging workflows
+4. Make sure user has picture before allowing ACCEPT.
+Warn client about picture when REQUESTED

 # Questions